Our site is tested by TWO services every day to protect your information.

 The Corus amplifier is an all-in-one "combo" amp, meaning that it contains a preamplifier, power amplifier, and speaker system in one compact unit.
 We've broken down our description below into sections so that you can understand the various parts of the whole.

 They've come a long way since the first series of amps, and we're very proud to have made the journey along with them -- as a valued "partner" (not just a "seller") for Acoustic Image.

 So now, we have the next generation of amps.
 With the advent of the new "Flex" system (see related links, below), Rick Jones -- the bassist and engineer behind the design of these fabulous amps -- seized the opportunity to improve on the design of the Acoustic Image preamps.
-As of now, all of the two-channel Acoustic Image models -- Ten2, Coda, Corus, and Clarus -- will incorporate the new "Flex" design preamp, which features a new four-band EQ, improved effects, and more (see below.)
-The 2-channel models are therefore designated as "Series 4PLUS," whereas the original 1-channel models remain the same and are still called "Series 4."
+As of now, all of the two-channel Acoustic Image models -- Ten2, Coda, Corus, and Clarus -- incorporate the new "Flex" design preamp, which features a new four-band EQ, improved effects, and more (see below.)
+These new models are therefore designated as "Series 4PLUS."

 A key ingredient in Acoustic Image gear is the very careful design of the electronics.
 They have always been engineered to deliver the natural sound of your instrument, no artificial flavorings or colors.
 Please answer this question... do you want to hear your instrument or the amp??